We're here if you have a question

 In December 2019, First Insight (a world leader in predictive analytics) surveyed consumers in the U.S. on how sustainable practices are impacting their shopping habits and purchase decisions.
 The results showed the growing expectation for sustainable goods, as the current generation makes purchases dependent on the environmental ethics of how a product is manufactured.

-If you are searching for eco-friendly personal protection equipment (PPE) or disposable food catering supplies, there have been many sustainable product innovations launched to reduce landfill as billions and billions of plastic type items are disposed yearly where it can break down into toxic microplastic.
+If you are searching for Eco-friendly personal protection equipment (P.P.E.) or disposable food catering supplies, there have been many sustainable product innovations launched to reduce landfill as billions and billions of plastic type items are disposed yearly where it can break down into toxic microplastic.

 The “Green World” can be overwhelming.
 With so many buzz words and phrases it’s hard to keep track of the many eco-terms used in today’s marketplace.
 We thought it would be a good to define some everyday words and lesser known terms and share them with you so you can better navigate towards a healthier world.